-This section explains the high-level system architecture of the Fiorano Enterprise Services grid, which consists of Peer Service Containers installed across the network together with the centralized Management and Repository Server as well as Management tools.
+This section explains the high-level system architecture of the Fiorano Enterprise Services Grid, which consists of Peer Service Containers installed across the network together with the centralized Management and Repository Server as well as Management tools.

 Fiorano System Architecture

-The Fiorano Platform includes:
+The Fiorano Platform include the:

 - Fiorano Peer Server Network

 Figure 1 illustrates how different entities of the platform interact with each other in carrying out their respective functionalities.

 Figure 1: The Fiorano System Architecture